robertluiz/TabStateSync/README.md

 - **Does it require a backend or cookies?**
   - No. It is 100% client-side and does not use cookies or any backend.
 - **What happens if BroadcastChannel is not available?**
   - It automatically falls back to using localStorage events for maximum compatibility.
+On Safari, due to browser limitations, the library uses a polling mechanism to detect changes, since the storage event is not reliably fired between tabs.
 - **Is it suitable for real-time multi-user collaboration?**
   - No. It is designed for client-side, same-user scenarios (e.g., SPAs, PWAs, admin panels).
 - **Does it work in incognito/private mode?**
   - Yes, as long as the browser supports BroadcastChannel or localStorage events in that mode.
+On Safari, the fallback uses polling to ensure sync even when the storage event does not fire.
 - **What about memory leaks?**
   - Always call `destroy()` when you no longer need a TabStateSync instance (e.g., on component unmount).